lint a file or multiple

 <path>...

-Paths to search
+Paths or patterns to search

 SUBCOMMANDS: